nasa/cumulus/docs/integrator-guide/create-cumulus-data-mgmt-types.md

 hide_title: false
 ---

-## What Is A Cumulus Data Management Type?
+## What Is A Cumulus Data Management Type

 * `Collections`: Collections are logical sets of data objects of the same data type and version.
 They provide contextual information used by Cumulus ingest.
 * `Granules`: Granules are the smallest aggregation of data that can be independently managed.
 They are always associated with a collection, which is a grouping of granules.